“It’s crap, it needs to be fixed”, LoL players hate this game mode which they consider a disaster.

 Expectations are high for fast-paced League of Legends games, not everyone agrees!

-While some say that you should expect really bad games when playing fast, for others, the problem lies elsewhere.
+If some say that you should expect really bad games when you play fast, for others, the problem lies elsewhere.
 Besides being incredibly toxic, the game mode is clearly not the same for some players.

 “People say you should expect mediocre quality, and that’s true, but there’s mediocre quality and fast play.
-It’s crazy how terrible the games are, and how every game is a race to get there first for no reason.
-We might as well rename this game laning queue and force games to end after 15 minutes, because that’s all that’s good for the moment.”
+It’s crazy how brutal the games are, and how every game is a race to get there first for no reason.
+Yes.
+We might as well change the name.
+Queue this game laning and force the games to end after 15 minutes, because that’s as good as it gets for the moment.”

 Riot Games seems to be having a lot of trouble with this game mode by omitting blind games.
 Given the chaos that emanates from these parts, we’d almost prefer a return 3V3…